 - Apple corer (for use with thick dowels only)

-► In terms of dowels, I use different kinds depending on the project at hand.
-For smaller 2- tiered cakes like the above bottom tier body of a police car groom’s cake, I use the 12″ Wilton Dowel Rods, which are narrow but durable. ► For the bottom tiers of larger 3+ tier cakes or large sculpted cake structures like the above base tier of a 3-level ferry boat wedding cake, I use fatter dowels like these 1/2″ wood dowels.
+For the bottom tiers of larger 3+ tier cakes or large sculpted cake structures like the above base tier of a 3-level ferry boat wedding cake, plan to use fatter 1/2″ wood dowels towards the center of the cake to support weight from above.
 Dowels of various widths can also be found at the hardware store.

-► Once a cake tier is fully frosted, I measure its interior height in order to determine the length of interior support dowels needed.
-I do this on a cold but not frozen cake by inserting a long skewer dull-side-down and all the way through the cake vertically until it hits the cardboard base.
-Then with a pen, I mark the skewer at the point where it meets the cake’s surface.
-Then I pull out the skewer and use it to measure the dowels for cutting.
+Once a cake tier is fully frosted, measure its interior height in order to determine the length of interior support dowels needed.
+Do this on a cold but not frozen cake by inserting a long skewer dull-side-down all the way through the cake vertically until it hits the cardboard base.
+With a pen, mark the skewer at the point where it meets the cake’s surface.
+Then pull out the skewer and use it to measure the dowels for cutting.

-► I use the skewer’s mark minus 1/8” (3 mm) to determine what length to cut dowels.
+Use the skewer’s mark minus 1/8” (3 mm) to determine what length to cut dowels.
 The reason for shaving some length off of the dowels is that cake invariably gets compressed under dowels, which raises them up a hair.
 Also, it’s better for interior supports to sit just below a cake’s surface.
-If dowels protrude above the cake’s surface, there will be a gap between tiers, which creates an uneven pressure on the cake above, which may cause the dowels to shift or the cake above to bow, thus compromising the entire cake’s structural integrity.
+If one or more dowels protrudes above the cake’s surface, the next tier won’t sit level, which can compromise structural integrity.